GreyMario/OoT-Randomizer/README.md

       Hover to the left instead of dropping down and you will grab on to a pillar.
     - This pillar may be jumped to without the use of Hover Boots, though this is not in logic.
   - Bombchus may be used to light up the skull's eyes.
 However, Bombchus are not in logic here.
-  - Bombchus may be used to defeat King Dodongo as an adult using a [particular Ground Jump setup](https://youtu.be/scZnFD1hB7E?t=650).
+  - Yes, Bombchus may be used to defeat King Dodongo as an adult using a [particular Ground Jump setup](https://youtu.be/scZnFD1hB7E?t=650).
-    However, this is not in logic and not recommended for inexperienced players.
+    However, this is not considered in logic and not recommended for inexperienced players.

 #### Forest Temple
 - Remember that you will need _Saria's Song_ or _Minuet of Forest_ to reach the Sacred Forest Meadow, then Hookshot to enter.
 - You will need the Bow or the Song of Time in order to enter the courtyards from the lobby.
 - You will also need the Goron Bracelet in order to complete the dungeon, as Link cannot push large blocks without it.
+- If you do not have the _Song of Time_, don't despair!
+You can still access both courtyards with an assortment of other items.
+  - As should be obvious, the Bow will grant you access to the right courtyard.
-- From the large block pushing room, you can reach the courtyard balcony with the door leading to the Floormaster.
+  - From the large block pushing room, you can reach the left courtyard balcony (with the door leading to the Floormaster).
-  You will need the Hover Boots to do so in-logic.
+    You will need the Hover Boots to do so in-logic, and one key in order to enter the block room.
-  - If you do not have a Bow or the Song of Time, this may be your only access to the courtyards.
+    - If you do not have a Bow or the _Song of Time_, this may be your only access to the courtyards.
+  - You may cross from the right courtyard to the left courtyard via the well using Iron Boots or Golden Scale.
+  - You may cross from the right courtyard to the left courtyard via Map Chest Room using the Longshot to latch on to high-up vines near the switch that drains the well.

 #### Fire Temple
 - You are not expected to enter Fire Temple before first owning a Goron Tunic.